Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 In the bottom center is the most important part of the user interface.
 It shows your health (red bubble) as well as your endurance (orange bars over the bubble).
 Besides that it shows you your skills, skill cooldowns, current boons and current conditions.
 A bit over that you see the casting-bar.
 It shows how far you are in casting your current spell/attack.

 > A red bar under a skill indicates whether the enemy is in range or not.
 >
 > ![range](img/en/range.jpg)

 Also you can see if your equipment is damaged or broken by the small orange/red shield on the bottom right of the health bubble.
+On the bottom left it shows you an arrow that indicates if you have died often recently.
+If you happen to die to much you will not go into down-state but directly die.

 While out of combat you can also swap out your skills on the right side of the bar by right-clicking or using the little arrow above them.